Color Pschology – Part 4 – Red

 Do you = the power of red?
 Are you ready to take on red?

 Decide if your laid-back personality needs a jump start.
-Or perhaps, you’re already running on high, then you might want to pass on this stimulating color, otherwise you’ll feel like you’ve had too much caffeine, or in room with preschoolers left to racing around.
+Or perhaps, you’re already running on high, then you might want to pass on this stimulating color, otherwise you’ll feel like you’ve had too much caffeine, or in room with preschoolers left to race around.
 Responding to your temperament will help you determine how much of this color to live with.

 Red as an example